mektigboy/OpenZeppelinBootcampProject/README.md

 ## Project Description

 An application to randomly mint NFTs based on probability using Chainlink's VRF v2 and OpenZeppelin libraries.
-Each token URI points to the token metadata stored in IPFS.
+Each token URI points to the token metadata stored on IPFS.

 ## Authors